 How long does the program take to complete?

-The program can be completed in two years.
+The program can be completed in 28 months.

 Can I work full time while enrolled in the program?

 Due to the labor and time intensive nature of the Yale PA Online program, students are discouraged from working while enrolled.